Architectural Aerial Photography

 A universal medium that fills space and through which everything propagates, the ether promises immaterial spaces of power that take advantage of the fifth element as the highest and noblest, capable of occupying all spaces of existence in which electromagnetic phenomena propagate, ensuring invisibility, intangibility and ubiquity.
 “The conquest of the ether did not merely create new technologies ancillary to war: it has constantly transformed the character and pace of operations, and also created a new theatre of war as rival users sought to jam opponent’s transmissions, eavesdrop on communications and practice deception” (Hirst, 2005).
 Power is everywhere and takes advantages of the domination of distance: for this reason we find ourselves faced with the deconstruction of place and the deterritorialization of the centers of power (Vegetti, 2009) where a definitive spatial unprooting of the theater of war (Schmitt, 1950) is accomplished through air warfare and wave warfare.

-If we look at the operations that inaugurated the era of remote dominance, starting from Crossroad, up to the video presented here of the Weary Willy Operation, to the even more famous Operation Aphrodite, or finally Operation Remote - all operations concentrated between 1943 and 1946 - and compare them with the current wars fought with FPV drones, nothing has changed in substance.
+If we look at the operations that inaugurated the era of remote dominance, starting from Crossroads, up to the video presented here of the Weary Willy Operation, to the even more famous Operation Aphrodite, or finally Operation Remote - all operations concentrated between 1943 and 1946 - and compare them with the current wars fought with FPV drones, nothing has changed in substance.
 These are undoubtedly long-term logics that have given rise to a revolutionary strategic and spatial awareness.
 At Bikini Atoll, the visual remote control of the atomic perspective was ensured by two cameras: one mounted on the nose of the drone and another inside the cockpit, oriented in such a way that it focused on the instrument control panel, while the human pilot was positioned on the ground, tens of kilometers away from the event they were visually and perceptively witnessing, or on a mother aircraft where they controlled drone fleets through an immersive viewing station, a precursor to the current and more innovative technology of the headsets used by First Person View drone pilots.

-And this has been the case since Crossroad onwards, through the postmodern wars inaugurated by the Gulf War and continuing with the GWOT, and finally in the war between Russia and Ukraine, where "The military environment is no longer so much a geophysical one of the real space of battles (terrestrial, maritime, aerial, etc.) as a microphysical one of the real-time electromagnetic environment of real-time engagement" (Virilio, 2005).
+And this has been the case since Crossroads onwards, through the postmodern wars inaugurated by the Gulf War and continuing with the GWOT, and finally in the war between Russia and Ukraine, where "The military environment is no longer so much a geophysical one of the real space of battles (terrestrial, maritime, aerial, etc.) as a microphysical one of the real-time electromagnetic environment of real-time engagement" (Virilio, 2005).
 Telearchics thus enables the expansion of space and territory, which is no longer, as Virilio argued, the geographical and physical one, but the ionospheric one of the ether, in which forms of surveillance, power, death, and colonization pass.

 All translations from Italian by the author (LP)